ImmortalSector/IPM-Project/README.md

        Console 2:
           > npm run db

 4. On the console instance where you ran "npm run serve" wait for two links to be displayed.
-After that either click the any of the links or type them in your browser.
+After that either click any of the links or type them in your browser.

 5. You are now running wefit